JJ-Vice/JJ-Vice.github.io/index.md

 ---
 ### Poison Sample Detection and Trigger Retrieval in Multimodal VLMs - ICIP2025 Grand Challenge
 #### *This grand challenge is supported by National Intelligence and Security Discovery Research Grants (project# NS220100007), funded by the Department of Defence Australia.*
-Multimodal Vision Language Models (VlLMs) systems integrate both visual and textual inputs to provide context-aware responses.
+Multimodal Vision Language Models (VLMs) systems integrate both visual and textual inputs to provide context-aware responses.
 These models are rapidly becoming foundational tools across domains like autonomous vehicles, defense systems, medical imaging, and assistive technologies.

 However, their deployment introduces a significant threat surface for **backdoor attacks** — subtle, malicious manipulations of training data that embed hidden triggers.
 When activated, these triggers can force the model to output incorrect or adversarial responses.
 Such vulnerabilities raise concerns about **trust, transparency, and safety** in AI systems.